MaciekGrr/MyProject-MemoryGame/README.md

 ## How To Install

-To start playing, download whole content of this repo on your device and open `index.html` and start playing!
+Download whole content of this repo on your device and open `index.html` and start playing!

 ## Contributing